Dynamic Matching and Allocation of Tasks: Introduction

-\textbf{Prior Work.} There are several ways to categorize works in the area of matching: matching with or without transfers, matching with complete or incomplete information (with or without learning), matching with self-interested or obedient participants, matching in the presence/absence of moral hazard and adverse selection.
-We do not describe the works in these categories separately, instead we first broadly position our work with respect to the existing works and then describe the works that are closest to us.
-However, in Table 1 in the Appendix we give a summary of representative works in the different categories.
+\textbf{Prior work.} There are several ways to categorize works in the area of matching: matching with or without transfers, matching with complete or incomplete information (with or without learning), matching with self-interested or obedient participants, matching in the presence/absence of moral hazard and adverse selection.
+We do not describe the works in these categories separately.
+Instead, in Table \RomanNumeralCaps{1}, we compare with a set of representative works in each category.
+Next, we broadly position our work with respect to the existing works and then describe the works that are closest to us.

-In many real matching setups, the presence of incomplete information is natural, for instance in labor markets and marriage markets the two sides to be matched do not know each other's characteristics.
+In many real matching setups, the presence of incomplete information is natural.
+For instance, in labor markets and marriage markets the two sides to be matched do not know each other's characteristics.
 However, in these markets when the entities on the two sides are matched to interact (worker producing output for the clients in labor markets, interaction during dating in marriage markets), they use the observations made in the interaction to learn about each other.
 The observations made often depend both on the characteristics and on the actions (effort in the worker-client setting) taken strategically during the interaction, which makes learning the characteristics separately non-trivial.
 The interaction of such a learning process (obscured by actions) and its impact on the matching has not been studied in the existing works.
-More specifically from Table 1, we can see that this is the first work that incorporates different dimensions- matching of self-interested workers and clients (involving transfers) in the presence of incomplete information with learning (obscured by actions).
-Next, we describe the works that are closest to this work.